the-turing-game/the-source-and-comments/README.md

 Good to know (all the bold and italic highlighting is mine).
 If you, Mr. Turing didn't want to investigate your own game in 1950 - we will do it for you in 2024... if you don't mind.
 For a person who has no time or interest in digging though my deliberations the 'answer' is:
-<pre>Because 'the Turing game' has 1.) an 'object' - information and 2.) a 'subject' - the person who perceives
+<pre>Because 'the Turing game' has 1.) an 'object' - information and 2.) a 'subject' - the person who
-this infomation, it has <i>two</i> winning strategies, namely:
+perceives this infomation, it has <i>two</i> winning strategies, namely:
-     <b>imitation:</b> in which machine tries to imitate the possible reactions of a human by producing
+     <b>imitation:</b> in which machine tries to imitate the possible reactions of a human by
-         information that a human would respond with;
+         producing information that a human would respond with;
-     <b>manipulation:</b> in which machine tries to manipulate a human emotionally or logically so that (s)he would
+     <b>manipulation:</b> in which machine tries to manipulate a human emotionally or logically so
-         perceive <i>any</i> responses produced by a machine as human.
+        that (s)he would perceive <i>any</i> (arbitrary) responses produced by a machine as human.
 And, as we know now, the Language Models created by engineers frequently resort to the second one.
 </pre>
 In order to make it useful for this day and age I'm going to extract the essense of